-- 3.1 When the Commission receives a complaint, it will first determine if the complaint involves the collection, use or disclosure of personal data5.
-In general, the Commission considers the following types of data, on its own, to be personal data: - (a) Full name6 - (b) NRIC number or FIN (Foreign Identification Number) - (c) Passport number - (d) Personal mobile telephone number - 3.2 For instance, the Commission may commence an investigation into any breach of the PDPA if it receives a complaint involving an organisation's collection, use or disclosure of a list of individuals' NRIC numbers, even if the list does not contain any other information, or the organisation does not have access to any other information about the individuals. - 3.3 If a complaint involves other types of data, the Commission will take a case-by-case approach in accordance to the PDPC's Advisory Guidelines on Key Concepts in the PDPA to determine whether the data involved constitutes personal data.
+- 3.1 When the Commission receives a complaint, it will first determine if the complaint involves the collection, use or disclosure of personal data.5 For example, the Commission generally considers the following types of data, on its own, to be personal data: - (a) Full name6 - (b) NRIC number or FIN (Foreign Identification Number) - (c) Passport number - (d) Personal mobile telephone number - 3.2 For instance, the Commission may commence an investigation into any breach of the PDPA if it receives a complaint involving an organisation's collection, use or disclosure of a list of individuals' NRIC numbers, even if the list does not contain any other information, or the organisation does not have access to any other information about the individuals. - 3.3 If a complaint involves other types of data, the Commission will take a case-by-case approach in accordance with the Commission's Advisory Guidelines on Key Concepts in the PDPA to determine whether the data involved constitutes personal data.